itsektionen/styrdokument/pm/eng/pm_for_uppforande.md

 The appeal must be submitted in writing to the chapter president and vice president or the Council of Safety within 30 days of the decision being notified.

 The accused can, in writing, request within 30 days of the decision being notified by the Council of Safety who made the report.
+However only if the action taken is a suspension.

 ## 6 Sanctions